-This is to verify that we parent/guardian, and student, have received and read the 2022-23 student handbook, which includes the policies and other rules and regulations of the Fort Calhoun Elementary School.
+This is to verify that we parent/guardian, and student, have received and read the 2023-24 student handbook, which includes the policies and other rules and regulations of the Fort Calhoun Elementary School.

-(PRINT Parent/Guardian Name)

-(Parent/Guardian Signature) (Date)

-(PRINT Student Name)

-(Student Signature) (Date)

-WAIVER OF EMERGENCY RESPONSE TO LIFE THREATENING ASTHMA OR SYSTEMIC ALLERGIC REACTIONS PROTOCOL Grade

-Student Name

-Date of Birth:

-I am aware of school policy 4780 that provides a protocol for school personnel to administer EpiPen/albuterol to a student when it is determined that the student is suffering a life-threatening asthma or systemic allergic reaction while school is in session.

-After reading the school policy and in the best interests of my child, , I do not wish to have him/her administered Albuterol or medication from an EpiPen by school personnel under any circumstances for the 2022-23 school year.

-(Signature of Parent/Legal Guardian/Custodian of Child)

-(Date)
+(PRINT Parent/Guardian Name) (Parent/Guardian (Parent/Guardian Signature) (Date) (PRINT Student Name) (Student Signature) (Date) WAIVER OF EMERGENCY RESPONSE TO LIFE TI HREATENING ASTHMA OR SYSTEMIC A LLERGIC REACTIONS PROTOCOL Student Name Grade administer EpiPen/albuterol to a studer a life-threatening asthma or systemic al 9 licy and in the best interests of ot wish to have him/her admin personnel under any circumst school year. nistered Albuterol or (Signature of Parent/Legal Guardian/Custo odian of Child) (Date)